f3-factory/F3com-data/auth/main.md

 ## Authenticating

 ### Login
-**Used to authenticate credentials against an authentication storage**
+**Used to test submitted credentials against an authentication data list**

 ``` php
 bool login ( string $id, string $pw [, string $realm = NULL ] )
 ```

 The `login()` is the core method of the Auth class.
-By passing login credentials to it, it will authenticate the user against the given authentication storage.
+By passing login credentials to it, it will authenticate the user against the auth objects authentication storage resource.
+Returns `true` on success, `false` on failure.

 Example: